Joalherrero/test/katacoda/docker-production/launch_private_registry_with_ssl.md

 # Learn how to launch a private Docker Registry with SSL

 # Step 1 - Starting Registry
-# It's important to mount the volume /var/lib/registry.
+# Its important to mount the volume /var/lib/registry.
 This is where the Registry will store all of the pushed images.
 Mounting the directory will allow you to restart and upgrade the container in future.

 docker run -d -e \
  VIRTUAL_HOST=registry.test.training.katacoda.com \